se4ai/se4ai.github.io/about-motivation.md

  [other](REFS.md#witten-2016)
  books.
 So what makes this book so different?

-Firstly, in this book, **ethics is a primary design principle**.
+Firstly,   by "better" AI software, we mean "ethically-aligned".
-We assert that the design goals for SE-for-AI must be _ethically-aligned_ to prioritize human well-being.
+We assert that the design goals for SE-for-AI must be prioritize for human well-being.
 It is ethical to improve
-the profits of your company since that money becomes wages which becomes groceries which becomes dinner so everyone and their kids can sleep content at night
+the profits of your company since that money becomes wages which becomes groceries which becomes dinner so everyone and their kids can sleep better at night.

 It is also ethical to change the design of AI software in order to ensure   that (say) the software is not unduly discriminatory towards a particular social group (e.g. some